sses7757/CS307_2022Fall_Project2_QA/README.md

 ## Questions and Answers

-- Exactly which APIs change the item states?
+1. Exactly which APIs change the item states?
   - There are several questions about the details of the state transitions.
 Most of them are explained here:
     1. At beginning, a courier invokes `newItem` API with a new `ItemInfo`.
-Only the EMPTYable fields mentioned in the documentation can be `null`.
-Note that the inpu parameter given by the judge **may or may not** have redundant fields like the item's current state (should be `Picking-up`, can be `null`) and the retrieval courier (should be the `LogInfo` user, can be `null`).
+Only the EMPTYable fields mentioned in the documentation and the `ItemState` can be `null`.
+Note that the input `ItemInfo` shall have different import/export and retrieval/deliverty cities and correct import/export taxes corresponding to the tax rates.
     2. At `Picking-up`, only the item's retrieval courier can invoke `setItemState` API to set its state to `To-Export Transporting`.
     3. At `To-Export Transporting`, only the item's retrieval courier can invoke `setItemState` API to set its state to `Export Checking`.
     4. At current state, the invocation of `getItemsAtPort` to the item's export city shall return an array containing this item.